lutece-platform/lutece-tech-plugin-managelogs/README.md

 Access log managment via System>Manage log

-First tab allows you to configure a new log4j properties file or revert to default Second tabl allows you to download log files
+First tab allows you to configure a new log4j properties file or revert to default

+Second tab allows you to download log files